 - Wheels - This is considered a must.
 Hamsters love wheels!
 Avoid wire wheels.
 The minimum wheel size for a Syrian is 8 inches with 9-12 being ideal.

 Do hamsters make good family pets and good pets for kids?
 Yes!
 But, they are not recommended to children under the age of six unless the child has a firm understanding on how to safely handle them.
 They are small and don't understand heights very well.
 Children also have the tendency to squeeze small animals.
 Just like rats, they make great starter pets for responsible children.
 Don't ever leave a child alone with hamsters or rats.
 Makes sure handing takes place while the child is sitting on the floor (better yet, in a playpen!) and do not allow the child to walk around the house with the hamster.
 Accidents happen; even older kids and adults can drop these little guys!

 Can I house my hamster(s) with my rats?
 If you have both species, don't attempt to put them together.
 This will likely leave your hamster to meet a terrible fate.
 It's not worth the risk.
 Rats are omnivorous and will kill small rodents of different species.

 If I can no longer keep my Hamster at any point, can I return him/her to you?
 Yes, I am happy to take back hamsters that need to find a new home.
 This does not mean I am a rescue.
 I will only take in hamsters that were born and raised at my hamstery.
-Upon return, you may be required to provide a suitable cage for me to keep your surrendered hamster in.
+Upon return, you may be required to provide your hamster's cage and supplies.